paulpwo/qr_app_flutter/README.md

 - [x] Add support to Hive for Storage for QR codes
 - [x] Add support delete QR codes
 - [x] Enhance the UI for the QR code Card
+- [x] Add support to delete QR codes
-- [x] Add support to delete QR code
+- [x] Add support to validate security for QR code scanned
 - [x] Other improvements